konsumer/rawproto/README.md

 console.log(proto['1'][0]['2'][0]['4'][0]['10'].map(r => r['5'][0].string ))

-// guess to decode as JS object
+// guess to decode as JS object console.log(proto.toJS())
-// this is same as proto.walk(walkerJS)
-console.log(proto.toJS())

-// guess to generate .proto file string
+// guess to generate .proto file string console.log(proto.toProto())
-// this is same as proto.walk(walkerProto)
-console.log(proto.toProto())

 // walk over all fields recursively, calling your callback.